Demand Forecasting for Platelet Usage: from Univariate Time Series to Multivariate Models: Introduction

 We study a large clinical database with 61377 platelet transfusions for 47496 patients in hospitals in Hamilton, Ontario from 2010 to 2018.
-We analyse the database to extract trends and patterns, and find relations between the demand and clinical indicators.
-We find that there are three key issues that should be considered in the demand forecasting process: seasonality, the effect of clinical indicators on demand, and nonlinear correlations among these clinical indicators.
-Consequently, we progressively build four demand forecasting models (of increasing complexity) that address these issues.
-The proposed methods are applied on the data to determine the influence of demand history as well as clinical indicators on demand forecasting.
-The first two methods are univariate time series that only consider the demand history, while the remaining two methods, multivariate regression and machine learning, consider clinical indicators.
-These four methods are utilized to pursue the following goals: i) more precise platelet demand forecasting resulting in increased information transparency between CBS and hospitals, ii) reducing the bullwhip effect, as a consequence of effective demand forecasting; iii) investigating the impact of clinical indicators on the platelet demand; and iv) having a robust forecasting model for platelet demand which accounts for variation in multiple factors.
-The main contributions of this study are as follows: \begin{enumerate} \item We analyze the time series of platelet transfusion data by decomposing it into trend, seasonality and residuals, and detect meaningful patterns such as weekday/weekend and holiday effects that should be considered in any platelet demand predictor. \item We utilize four different demand forecasting methods from univariate time series methods to multivariate methods including regression and machine learning.
+We analyse the database to extract trends and patterns, and find relations between the demand and clinical predictors.
+We find that there are three key issues that should be considered in the demand forecasting process: seasonality, the effect of clinical predictors on demand, and nonlinear dependencies among these clinical predictors.
+Consequently, we progressively build five demand forecasting models (of increasing complexity) that address these issues.
+The proposed methods are applied on the data to determine the influence of demand history as well as clinical predictors on demand forecasting.
+The first two models are univariate time series that only consider the demand history, while the remaining three methods, multivariate regression, random forest, and artificial neural networks, consider clinical predictors.
+These five methods are utilized to pursue the following goals: i) more precise platelet demand forecasting for the benefit of both CBS and hospitals, ii) reducing the bullwhip effect, as a consequence of effective demand forecasting; and iii) investigating the impact of clinical predictors on the platelet demand.
+The main contributions of this study are as follows: \begin{enumerate} \item We analyze the time series of platelet transfusion data by decomposing it into trend, seasonality and residuals, and detect meaningful patterns such as weekday/weekend and holiday effects that should be considered in any platelet demand predictor. \item We utilize five different demand forecasting methods from univariate time series methods to multivariate methods including regression and machine learning.
 Since CBS has no access to recipients' demographic data, our first method, ARIMA, only considers demand history for forecasting, while the second model, Prophet, includes seasonalities, trend changes and holiday effects.
-We found that these models have issues with respect to accuracy, in particular when a limited amount of data are available, accordingly we apply a lasso regression method to include clinical indicators for demand forecasting.
-Finally, LSTM networks are used for demand forecasting to explore the nonlinear dependencies among the clinical indicators and the demand. \item We utilize clinical indicators in the demand forecasting process, and select those that are most impactful through a structural variable selection and regularization method called lasso regression.
-Results show that incorporating the clinical indicators in demand forecasting enhances the forecasting accuracy. \item We investigate the effect of different amounts of data on the forecasting accuracy and model performance and provide a holistic evaluation and comparison for different forecasting methods to evaluate the effectiveness of these models for different data types, providing suggestions on using these robust demand forecasting strategies in different circumstances.
-Results show that by having a limited amount of data (two years in our case), multivariate models outperform the univariate models, whereas having a large amount of data (eight years in our case) results in the ARIMA model performing nearly as well as the multivariate methods. \end{enumerate}
+We found that these models have issues with respect to accuracy, in particular when a limited amount of data are available, accordingly we apply a lasso regression method to include clinical predictors for demand forecasting.
+Finally, random forests and LSTM networks are used for demand forecasting to explore the nonlinear dependencies among the clinical predictors and the demand. \item We utilize clinical predictors in the demand forecasting process, and select those that are most impactful by using lasso regression for structural variable selection and regularization.
+Results show that incorporating the clinical predictors in demand forecasting enhances the forecasting accuracy. \item We investigate the effect of different amounts of data on the forecasting accuracy and model performance and provide a holistic evaluation and comparison for different forecasting methods to evaluate the effectiveness of these models for different data types, providing suggestions on using these robust demand forecasting strategies in different circumstances.
+Results show that when having a limited amount of data (two years in our case), multivariate models outperform the univariate models, whereas having a large amount of data (eight years in our case) results in the ARIMA model performing nearly as well as the multivariate methods. \end{enumerate}